tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 * The **References** header is a useful section to provide quick links to relevant materials and prior discussions regarding the proposal.

+### File Placement

+New TIPs should be placed in an appropriate subdirectory relevant to their type (and subtype, as applicable).
+Existing TIPs which do not currently conform to this placement and which have been added to the navigation should not be moved, in order to preserve their URLs.

-### Auxillary Files
+#### Auxiliary Files

 TIPs may include auxiliary files such as diagrams.
-Such files must be added to a subdirectory within `src/assets/` named the same as the file.
-Include original diagrams alongside image files, to make it easy for others to update the TIP in the future.
+Such files must be added to a subdirectory within `src/assets/` which mirrors the path of the TIP.
+For example, if a TIP's file is named `src/Process/TIP-PROC-5555_example_tip.md`, the directory for static assets should be named `src/assets/Process/TIP-PROC-5555_example_tip/`.
+Include original diagram sources alongside image files, to make it easy for others to update the TIP in the future.

 ### Change History Section